Austine247-droid/wireframing/README.md

 - **Integration**: Works well with tools like FigJam for brainstorming, and plugins to speed up your workflow.

 ## Benefits of Wireframing in Software Development
+✅ How Wireframes Guide the Design Process
+Wireframes act as blueprints for digital products.
+They outline the basic structure of a page—such as layout, content placement, and user flows—without the distraction of colors, images, or detailed styling.
+This allows teams to focus on functionality, user experience, and information hierarchy early in the design process.

+#### Example from Figma:
+With Figma’s drag-and-drop interface and grid system, designers can quickly mock up screens to test layout ideas.
+For instance, while designing an e-commerce app, a designer might use wireframes to explore different placements for the product image, price, and “Add to Cart” button.
+This helps stakeholders evaluate functionality before moving to visual design.

+##  Wireframing in Practice
+- 🧩 Real-World Scenario: Wireframing Prevents Usability Issues in a Healthcare Booking App

+**Context**
+- A startup was developing a healthcare appointment booking app to connect patients with doctors.
+The initial idea was simple: users could select a doctor, view available slots, and book an appointment.
+The team used Figma to wireframe the user flow before moving into development.

+#### 🚩 Usability Issue Identified in Wireframing
+During wireframing, the UX designer laid out a flow where users:
+- Select a specialty (e.g., cardiology)
+- View a list of doctors
+- Tap on a doctor to see details and schedule

+### 🛠️ Resolution from Wireframing Phase
+Instead of proceeding to development, the team brainstormed within the Figma wireframes.
+They revised the layout to include inline slot previews directly under each doctor’s name in the list view.
+Users could now compare availability at a glance, without opening multiple screens.
+They also added a "Quick Book" button for users who wanted to skip detailed doctor profiles altogether.